Books are the information source of choice in several circumstances. Books excel at:

 Occasionally a professor will put a textbook on reserve for use by students in a specific course.
 Otherwise:

 - We have very few textbooks for classes taught at WTAMU.
-Ask for assistance at the Reference Desk.
+Ask for assistance at the Research & Access Desk.

 - Texas State approved K-12 textbooks are in the Instructional Resource Center on the first floor of the library.